 “Hiking is a viable sport,” says Taylor.
 “It doesn’t matter as long as the kids are being physical.
 I do think organized Sports can have benefits in a formal way but any kind of physical activity is healthy.”

-That means that encouraging a kid into sports will likely be an ongoing process.
+That means encouraging a kid into sports will likely be an ongoing process.
 Children are not always going to fall in love with a sport of the first exposure.
-Alternatively, they may even fall out of love with a sport during the fourth practice.
+Alternatively, they may even fall out of love with a sport during the fourth practice or after four years.
 That can be wildly frustrating to parents, but flexibility and openness are key.
 Parents need to remember that participation and fun are about their kid’s health and development, not about the parent’s ego.

 That said, Taylor notes that parents who remain supportive have the best chance of making sports a positive experience for their children.